 Although this year’s Halloween season may look a little different, it’s still important for pet parents to prepare for a rise in neighborhood activity—and the anxiety it may bring your beloved animals.
 Trick-or-treaters ringing the doorbell throughout the night, encountering people in costumes during your evening walk, and scary sound machines set up outside houses can stir up stress in pets.

-If you notice any of these signs, Dr. Howe recommends contacting your vet to rule out any medical problems and, if none exist, to consider a calming supplement or calming apparel to help ease their symptoms on potentially stressful days, such as Halloween night.
+If you notice any of these signs, contact your vet to rule out any medical problems and, if none exist, consider a calming supplement or calming apparel to help ease their symptoms on potentially stressful days, such as Halloween night.

 Dr. Lyon’s Calming Aid Soft Chews, for example, are formulated with melatonin and designed to help relax pups naturally without sedating them.
 (Just be sure to talk to your vet before beginning any new supplements.)
 Calming diffusers, such as the Adaptil Dog Diffuser and Feliway 30 Day Starter Kit, are another option to consider.
 These are made to release special dog- and cat-appeasing pheromones to help pets feel safe and secure.